fakeyanss/Hadoop-The-Definitive-Guide-4th/part-i-hadoop-fundamentals/chapter-1-meet-hadoop/data.md

 [^2]: All figures are from 2013 or 2014.
 For more information, see Tom Groenfeldt, **“At NYSE, The Data Deluge Overwhelms Traditional Databases”**; Rich Miller, **“Facebook Builds Exabyte Data Centers for Cold Stor‐ age”**; Ancestry.com’s _“Company Facts”**; Archive.org’s **“Petabox”**; and the **Worldwide LHC Computing Grid project’s welcome page\*_.

 [^3]: The quote引用 is from Anand Rajaraman’s blog post **“More data usually beats better algorithms,”** in which he writes about the Netflix Challenge.
-Alon Halevy, Peter Norvig, and Fernando Pereira make the same point in **“The Unreasonable Effectiveness of Data,”** IEEE Intelligent Systems, March/April 2009.
+Alon Halevy, Peter Norvig, and Fernando Pereira make the same point in **“The Unreasonable不合理的 Effectiveness of Data,”** IEEE Intelligent Systems, March/April 2009.